RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub pages.md

 ## Publication

 After adding the files to the repository according to the just-the-docs template, you can publish your website.
-The procedure for publishing pages according to the just-the-docs template is the same as for publishing pages without using the just-the-docs template and is described above in chapter ***Publication the web sites from the GitHub Pages repository***
+The procedure for publishing pages according to the just-the-docs template is the same as for publishing pages without using the just-the-docs template and is described above in chapter *Publication the web sites from the GitHub Pages repository*.

 # Helpful links